Maneuverable reentry vehicle: Advanced Maneuverable Reentry Vehicle

 The Advanced Maneuverable Reentry Vehicle (AMaRV) was a prototype MARV built by McDonnell Douglas.
 Four AMaRVs were made and represented a significant leap in reentry vehicle sophistication.
 Three of the AMaRVs were launched by Minuteman-1 ICBMs on 20 December 1979, 8 October 1980 and 4 October 1981.
 AMaRV had an entry mass of approximately 470 kg, a nose radius of 2.34 cm, a forward frustum half-angle of 10.4°, an inter-frustum radius of 14.6 cm, aft frustum half angle of 6°, and an axial length of 2.079 meters.
-No accurate diagram or picture of AMaRV has ever appeared in the open literature.
-However, a schematic sketch of an AMaRV-like vehicle along with trajectory plots showing hairpin turns has been published.